 These are some of the most common problems which can be fixed easily.

-Does Using An External Monitor Slow Down Laptop?
+Does Using An External Monitor Slow Down Your Laptop?

 To be very blunt, no an external monitor does not slow down your laptop, it may increase the temperatures slightly because your laptop will be powering two screens at a time.

-But if this is happening then you should either check if your laptop is overheating or you should upgrade the RAM on your laptop, most gaming laptops come with extra RAM slots so you shouldn’t have any problem installing more RAM, you could also use a laptop cooling pad to lower down the temperatures of your laptop.
+But if this is happening then you should either check if your laptop is overheating or you should upgrade the RAM on your laptop, most gaming laptops come with extra RAM slots so you shouldn’t have any problem installing more RAM, you could also use a laptop cooling pad to lower down the temperature.

 1. Check Your Game Settings

-The first thing is to see if your game is performing the way it should, the main things that should correspond with your external monitor is the resolution of your game, the FPS and refresh rate, absence of any of these things may cause your external monitor to lag.
+The first thing is to see if your game is performing the way it should, the main things that should correspond with your external monitor is the resolution of your game, the FPS and refresh rate, absence of any of these things may cause the monitor to lag.

 You need to check if the resolution is the same as on your gaming laptop, for example if the game resolution is set to 1080px and the monitor resolution is set to 4k then your monitor will lag, so make sure that the resolution is same.